trigaten/Learn_Prompting/docs/intro.md

 expense of some of the more mathematical aspects of PE.
 Since PE is such an applied field, we aren't missing all that much 😊

+### THE SINGLE MOST IMPORTANT OF THIS COURSE IS YOUR FEEDBACK
+If you have any questions, comments, or suggestions, please make an **[issue](https://github.com/trigaten/Learn_Prompting/issues/new/choose)**, email me at learnprompting@gmail.com, or reach out over Discord/Twitter.

+Even the smallest amount of feedback is very helpful!

 ## Course Philosophy

 **Quick Iterations** - Since new PE content is published almost daily,